jacobkap/crimebythenumbers/docs/pdf-tables2.md

                   "available_beds")
 ```

 We can combine the results from this vector with that of the second table to have a complete table from page 1 of our PDF.
 We do this first by making the second element from our data object into a data.frame.
 Then we use `names()` and assign the column names to that of the vector of names we just made.
-Since this is the table from page 1 of the PDF, we'll call the object `page1_table`.
-We'll look just at the `head()` and `tail()` of our page1_table object.
+Since this is the table from page 1 of the PDF, we'll call the object *page1_table*.
+We'll look just at the `head()` of our *page1_table* object.

 ```r